-I also wanted to say, your leadership in not just your family but everyone -- and I wanted to just say, you have this expression which I actually wrote -- I took a picture of it when I was at your firm, and I could see it in your employees, your family, your happy cows.
+I also wanted to say, your leadership in not just your family but everyone-and I wanted to just say, you have this expression which I actually wrote-I took a picture of it when I was at your firm, and I could see it in your employees, your family, your happy cows.

+and I could see it in your employees, your family, your happy cows.
 And Hemdale Farms has this thing called COW TAILS.
 And the C stands for can-do attitude.
 The O for ownership, and everyone has an ownership in the business, including your great employees, that are foreign workers in some cases.
 Winners, having fun, and everybody was obviously having fun, especially the cows.